-For entrepreneurs whose small businesses have closed, the coronavirus shutdown has been an economic struggle.
-But as cities begin to reopen, albeit, with plenty of modifications, business owners need to look to the future.
-From new business approaches to getting support for your company’s goals to maintaining your sanity throughout, here’s how to recover your business post-pandemic.
+For entrepreneurs whose small businesses have closed, the shutdown caused by the pandemic has been an economic struggle.
+But as cities begin to reopen, albeit, with plenty of modifications, business owners need to look to the future, post pandemic.
+From new business approaches to getting support for your company’s goals to maintaining your sanity throughout, here’s how to recover your business post- pandemic.

 Think About a New Business Approach Amidst the Pandemic